Eknath Shinde: Early life

 Eknath Shinde hails from 'Dare Tamb' village, Mahabaleshwar taluka in Satara, Maharashtra, and belongs to the Kshatriya Maratha community.
 His family moved to Thane.
 He studied until 11th standard at Mangala High School & Junior College, Thane.
 Shinde left school to support his family financially and worked as an auto-rickshaw driver before joining politics.
 He later resumed his education after joining the First Fadnavis ministry in 2014 and graduated with a Bachelor of Arts degree from Yashwantrao Chavan Maharashtra Open University in 2020.

 Shinde was awarded an honorary D.Litt.
 (Doctor of Literature) by D.Y.
 Patil University at the convocation of the university in Navi Mumbai on 28 March 2023, at the hands of Maharashtra governor Ramesh Bais and university chancellor Vijay Patil.

-Early political career
+Political career

 Entry into politics

 Shinde was introduced to politics by then Thane Shiv Sena President Anand Dighe in early 1980.
 Initially, he was leading the Shiv Sena agitation in the Wagle Estate.
 He became one of the prominent labour leader in the region.
-After recognition from Dighe, in 1984 he became a Sakha Pramukh in the Thane.
+After recognition from Dighe, in 1984 he became a Shakha Pramukh in Thane.
 In 1997, he was elected to the Thane Municipal Corporation as a corporator for the first time.
 Shinde became successor to Dighe's legacy after his death in 2001.
 Later in 2001 he was elected to the post of the Leader of the House of the Thane Municipal Corporation.
 In 2002 he was re-elected to the Thane Municipal Corporation for the second time.